 Our top suggestion is Amara Community.
 I might be a tiny bit biased 😅, but with over a decade of experience building software and running volunteer translation communities, we here at Amara know the lay of the land.

-Amara Community is a purpose-built suite for organizing a community and creating subtitles.
-It comes in two ‘flavors’:
+Amara Teams are a purpose-built suite for organizing a community and creating subtitles.

-Two key advantages of these options are: 1) both are built on the world’s easiest to learn and use subtitle editor, the Amara Editor, and 2) both come with volunteer team management features, automations and integrations.
+Two key advantages of these options are: 1) teams are built on the world’s easiest to learn and use the Amara’s award-winning subtitle editor and 2) teams come with volunteer team management features, automations and integrations.